RodneyShag/Recording/readme.md

 - __Don't pan bass sounds__ - bass-heavy sound sources are generally more difficult to locate and are perceived as coming from the center even if they aren't there.
 - __Locations to pan__
   - Center
-    - Drums (especially kick-drum and snare)
+    - Drums: kick-drum, snare, hi-hat
     - Bass instruments (for example, below 200 Hz)
     - Lead Vocal
     - Solo instruments